Rangana Herath: Breaking records

 In the first innings of the second Test against Pakistan, Herath took nine wickets for 127 runs, the best figures for a left-arm bowler in Test cricket.
 He was man of the match in both Test matches and also man of the series.

-During the Sri Lankan cricket team against Pakistan in the UAE in 2013–14, Herath became the first Sri Lankan and 16th overall to be dismissed for a king pair in test history.
+During the Sri Lankan cricket team against Pakistan in the UAE in 2013–14, Herath became the first Sri Lankan and 16th overall to be dismissed for a king pair in Test history.

 For his performances in 2014, he was named in the World Test XI by ICC.

 In the second innings of the first Test against India in 2015, Herath took seven wickets for 48 runs, where Sri Lanka only had 175 runs behind India's total of 375.
 Herath was only able to take a single wicket in the first innings and had a fairly poor performance in the first innings.
 But his strong comeback in the second innings with other new spinner Tharindu Kaushal, India were all out for 112 runs, where Herath took 7 for 48 and Kaushal with 3 for 47.
 This was his 22nd five-wicket haul in Tests.

 In the first match at Galle against West Indies in 2015, Sri Lanka posted a huge total of 484 with the help of two centuries.
-In the bowling, Herath took his 23rd five-wicket haul in test cricket and the very first against West Indies.
+In the bowling, Herath took his 23rd five-wicket haul in Test cricket and the very first against West Indies.
 He finished with 6/68 runs and West Indies were all out for 251.
 This gave windies to keep follow-on and they came in to bat for the second innings just on the third day.
 Just as in the first innings, Herath was all over the Windies, where they all out for 227 runs, giving Sri Lanka a huge win by an innings and 6 runs.
 Herath took 4/79 in second innings, finished his fifth ten-wicket haul in Test cricket and adjudged man of the match award as well.
 The second match was a show of bowlers.
 Both teams do not score more than 250 in each innings, and Herath only took a single wicket in the first innings.
 West Indies required 245 runs to win the match, but Herath strikes again, picked up 4 wickets and sealed the game for Sri Lanka.
 Sri Lanka won the series 2-0 and Herath was the Player of the Series.

-In England tour 2016, Herath took two wickets in the first test at Leeds, with 299 test wickets.
-However, Sri Lanka lost the match by an innings and 88 runs.
-In the second match at Chester-Le-Street, Herath took his 300th test wicket by dismissing Steven Finn, caught by himself.
-He became the third Sri Lankan after Muttiah Muralitharan and Chaminda Vaas to reach 300 test wickets in history.
+In England tour 2016, Herath took two wickets in the first Test at Leeds, but Sri Lanka lost the match by an innings and 88 runs.
+In the second match at Chester-Le-Street, Herath took his 300th Test wicket by dismissing Steven Finn, caught by himself.
+He became the third Sri Lankan after Muttiah Muralitharan and Chaminda Vaas to reach 300 Test wickets in history.
 He also played well with the bat scoring 61 whilst batting with Dinesh Chandimal before being out to James Anderson.